kishore097/Lidar-Mapping-using-LeGO-LOAM-and-SC-LeGO-LOAM./README.md

 </p>

 ## New Lidar
+The NUANCE car is equipped with three different Lidars.
+We chose Velodyne VLP-16 as it is calibrated with all the other sensors.
+Make sure before your collect the data you are using the correct address to collect data.
 The key thing to adapt the code to a new sensor is making sure the point cloud can be properly projected to an range image and ground can be correctly detected.
 For example, VLP-16 has a angular resolution of 0.2&deg; and 2&deg; along two directions.
 It has 16 beams.
 The angle of the bottom beam is -15&deg;.
 Thus, the parameters in "utility.h" are listed as below.
 When you implement new sensor, make sure that the ground_cloud has enough points for matching.
 Before you post any issues, please read this.

 ```
 extern const int N_SCAN = 16;